-How do you get to Douglas Falls (there are two *very* different trails), and what should you expect?
-Hint: an unnerving but gorgeously waterfall-filled winding road (FS74), a few possible downed trees along the trail, and either a half-mile hike or almost 10-mile advanced trek.
+Encounter an unnerving but gorgeously waterfall-filled winding road (FS74), a few possible downed trees along the trail, and either a less than 4-miles or almost 10-mile advanced trek.

 Please remember, too, that we are talking about Douglas Falls, NC.
-There are other “Douglass” or “Douglas” waterfalls in Michigan and Washington state with slightly different spellings and names.
+There are other “Douglass” or “Douglas” waterfalls in Michigan and Washington State with slightly different spellings and names.

 Are you ready to hike Douglas Falls?
 Let’s get started!